Call us at +44 20 33 64 59 06

 Having less competition is obviously a good thing even if your sales will be more “limited” due to your focus on a niche market.

-However, it’s also worth noting that targeting such consumers gets easier, too.
-Although you might be targeting a limited audience, if you do your (long tail) keyword research, you can find a nice mix of high volume search terms for low CPCs (cost-per-click).
+An added bonus is that from a marketing perspective, targeting such consumers gets easier, too.
+Although you might be targeting a limited audience, if you do your (long tail) keyword research, you can find a nice mix of high-volume search terms for low CPCs (cost-per-click).

 Source: Neil Patel

 Considering that niche markets tend to be very loyal, you could benefit from this in multiple ways.
-For example, if you run a service that provides international snacks, this could easily work as a subscription-based business.
+For example, if you run a service that provides international snacks, this could easily work as a subscription-based business, which means repeat business.

 Recommended reading: